palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 2. Release your product (this is a C3), making this a *checkpoint release* - that is, all upgrades to subsequent versions must go through this version.
 3. Enable transactions2, and release your product (this is a C4).

+#### Downgrading from Transactions2

+Generally, as long as we ensure that all nodes remain on versions that are C2s, C3s or C4s (though C2s are ill-advised)

 ## Consequences